-Please clean up after yourself, and do not leave bulletins or bread crumbs behind you once the service has come to a conclusion.
+Please clean up after yourself.
+Do not leave bulletins, tissues, or bread crumbs behind you once the service has come to a conclusion.

 PARTICIPATING IN THE DIVINE LITURGY

-"With the fear of God, with faith, and with love, draw near."- St. Cyril of Alexandria
+"With the fear of God, with faith, and with love, draw near."- Divine Liturgy

-Here are some things to pray and to think about before approaching the Body and Blood of Jesus Christ:
+Here are some things to prayfully consider before approaching the Body and Blood of Jesus Christ:

 2.)
-We can only receive communion once we have been joined to Jesus Christ and His Holy Catholic and Apostolic Church.
-This takes places through the sacraments of Baptism, Chrismation, and Holy Communion in the Orthodox Church.
-If you would like to become an Orthodox Christian.
-Please see Father Jason!
+We receive Holy Communion when we become members in good standing of the Orthodox Church.
+This takes places through after we receive the sacraments of Baptism, Chrismation in a canonical jurisdiction of the Orthodox Church.
+If you would like to become an Orthodox Christian, Please see Father Jason!

 Is anyone among you suffering?
 Then he must pray.
 Is anyone cheerful?
 He is to sing praises.
 Is anyone among you sick?
 Then he must call for the elders of the church and they are to pray over him, anointing him with oil in the name of the Lord; and the prayer offered in faith will restore the one who is sick, and the Lord will raise him up, and if he has committed sins, they will be forgiven him.
 (James 5:13-15)